-Based on DOH's 2015 study, consumers expressed a strong desire for a listing of health plan networks in which physicians participate to be included in the Profile.
+Consumers expressed a strong desire for a listing of health plan networks in which physicians participate to be included in the Profile.
 Determining which physicians accept their health insurance product is a critical factor in considering a physician to be their care provider.